 Although this universally available 0% period is useful, there might be occasions when you can’t or don’t want to pay your account balance in full.
 The ability to roll your balance over from month to month is one of the main attractions of credit cards, but it does mean your debt can quickly accrue high interest.

 The main advantage of purchase cards is the 0% interest they offer on new purchases, but this kind of offer isn’t exclusive to credit cards.
-Many retailers use 0% finance for their products as a way of tempting you to shop with them.
-But using in-store credit prevents you from shopping around freely for the best product or deal, and it also usually means that you lose some flexibility on when you can make repayments.
+Many retailers offer 0% finance for their products as a way of tempting you to shop with them.
+However, using in-store credit prevents you from shopping around freely for the best product or deal, and it also usually means that you lose some flexibility on when you can make repayments.

 Many 0% purchase cards also offer reward points, where rewards are directly linked to the amount you spend on your card.
 Spending on a balance transfer card is normally a bad idea – but 0% purchase cards offer a perfect vehicle for spending, and a great way to increase credit card rewards.

-Once upon a time 0% purchase cards were the reserve of people with excellent credit scores.
+Once upon a time, 0% purchase cards were the reserve of people with excellent credit scores*.
 Today there are 0% purchase options for almost everyone, even if you have a bad or limited credit history.
 The best 0% purchase cards, though, with the longest 0% periods and most valuable rewards, still require a good credit rating.

 If you already have credit card debt that you are paying double-digit interest on, you will probably save more money with a balance transfer or a balance transfer and purchase card than you would with a dedicated purchase card.

-Equally, if you clear your balance every month you might want to consider rewards cards that offer cashback or points.
+Equally, if you clear your balance every month you might want to consider reward cards that offer cashback or points.
 Because of the UK’s high rate of inflation, though, a 0% purchase card will probably serve you better than 1% cashback.
 Since cashback is usually paid annually, its value to you diminishes by the rate of inflation before you get it.
 Conversely, if you defer the payment of goods to the end of your 0% period, and a high rate of inflation remains, you would pay considerably less for them in real terms.

 Yes.
 While you are not charged any interest on your purchases for the duration of the interest-free period, the debt still has to be paid back, and you will need to pay at least the minimum payment* every month.
 Failure to do this will result in the 0% purchase offer being rescinded, and you will be left to pay the remainder of your balance at the standard APR.
 With this in mind, it is best to set up a direct debit from the outset.